 Part 3: How to Add Titles in Premiere Pro

-You can also add titles in Premiere Pro.
-Titles are like text elements in that they convey words, but they tend to have a little more flair to them, whether that be animation, a 3D effect, or unique coloring.
+Titles are like text elements in that they convey words, but they tend to have a little more flair to them, whether that be animation, 3D effect, or unique coloring.

 Part 4: How to Create Text Templates

-If you have created a piece to text that you would like to reuse in the future, you can save it for later as a motion graphics template.
+If you have created a piece of text that you would like to reuse in the future, you can save it for later as a motion graphics template.

 When video editing, how you present your text matters just as much as what you say in it.
 Whether your video requires an elegant sequence of off-screen text messages like in Sherlock, a full-screen text overlay to narrate a scene’s location in Netflix’s Mindhunter or simply adding in a credit sequence, the how of your text matters just as much as the what of it.

 Luckily, it’s easy to add, edit, and customize your text and titles right with Adobe Premiere Pro, so every element is exactly how you picture it.
+If you are also looking for additional text effects in your next project, we have an amazing list of the templates for Premiere Pro.
 Happy editing!